Subgroup induction property for branch groups: Subgroup induction property for groups

 \subsection{General facts about \GGS{} groups}

 Defined as a generalisation of both the second Grigorchuk group and the Gupta-Sidki groups, the Grigorchuk-Gupta-Sidki groups, or \GGS{} groups, are a well-studied family of groups acting on rooted trees.
-Let us first define them, before listing a few of their properties that will be useful later on.
+Let us first define them, before listing a few of their properties that will be useful later on. \begin{definition} Let $p$ be an odd prime number, let $T$ the $p$-regular tree and let $\mathbf{e}=(e_0,\dots,e_{p-2})$ be a vector in $(\mathbf{F}_p)^{p-1}\setminus\{0\}$.
+The \GGS{} group $G_{\mathbf{e}}=\gen{a,b}$ with defining vector $\mathbf e$ is the subgroup of $\Aut(T)$ generated by the two automorphisms